 Latin America is a very diverse part of the world with many different countries.
-Typical Latin American dishes include corn-based dishes such as arepas, pupusas, tacos, tamales, tortillas, different types of salsa, and other seasonings such as guacamole, pico de gallo, molasses, chimichurri, chilli, aji).
+Typical Latin American dishes include corn-based dishes such as arepas, pupusas, tacos, tamales, tortillas, different types of salsa, and other seasonings such as guacamole, pico de gallo, molasses, chimichurri, chili, aji).

 2. What Is the Best Food in Latin America?

 8 Best Food items to try in Latin America are: